sshyran/wire-server-deploy-networkless/kvmhelpers/README.md

 ```

 ####### Name Services:
 DNS services will be handled by BIND, which is configured properly by default.
-The only thing we need to do is poke a hole in the firewall, so that the LOCALBRIDGEs can access it.
+The only thing we need to do is poke a hole in the firewall, so that the HOSTBRIDGEs can access it.

 * add port 53 udp to the list of ports to allow remote connections from.
 ```